 By applying the learned model, a prediction for the future occurrence of errors can be made on the basis of the currently recorded measurement data.
 In the probability of critical operating states occurring, a warning can be issued in good time.
 This knowledge then flows into the planning and implementation of the next maintenance measure.
 In this way, components requiring maintenance can be replaced before they can fail, thus endangering the entire production process.

-of faults and generation of alarm messages
+Implementation of the created models into the IT infrastructure and generation of alarm messages

 in your company

 Initial workshop to identify the problem, use case and specification of requirements, processes and architectures as a basis for predictive maintenance.

 Conception and modeling with prototypical implementation and subsequent evaluation of the method.

 Integration der Lösung in Ihre IT-Landschaft und Einführung in das Unternehmen, gegebenenfalls Schulung Ihrer Mitarbeiter und weiterführende Projektbegleitung im laufenden Betrieb.

 We support you with a team of experienced data scientists and consultants.
 From planning, development and implementation to go-live and optimizing your predictive maintenance solution.

 When introducing predictive maintenance, our three-step approach has proven its worth.
 The length of the individual phases depends on your actual need and can therefore be designed according to your individual needs.

 Consultant Data Science